aws-samples/aws-alexa-workshop-smarthome/docs/account-linking.md

 > Only the Developer Account can see the Skill in development.
 You must use the same account as creating
 > the skill.
 You may also need a VPN to use the Alexa APP if you are in China.

-1. Launch Alexa APP on mobile phone, or using [Alexa Web Portal](https://alexa.amazon.com/spa/index.html).
+1. Launch Alexa APP on mobile phone
-You probably may not be able to see the skills in Web Portal, so it it recommended to use Alexa APP

 1. Click the button on the top left corner